Wambosa/fraud/README.md

 # Fabricated Realistic Unique Artificial Documents
 _mass image generation_

-Despite its name, the intent is not to commit fruad itself.
+Despite its name, the intent is not to actually commit fraud itself.
 The need is for quickly creating many realistic scanned/photographed documents.
 FRUAD uses a **data generator** to randomly create _people_ with filled documents using **document templates** and **positional** metadata.
+Fun Fact: intentionally swapped the _u_ and _a_ in fraud

 # Installation